List of Tweeny Witches characters

 The Tweeny Witches anime series features an extensive cast of fictional characters created by Studio 4°C. The story is set in a fictional universe in which witches, warlocks, and fairies live.

 The story follows the adventures of three apprentice witches named Arusu, Sheila, and Eva.
-When Arusu releases all of the fairies, the grand master punish Sheila and Eva for their failure to keep Arusu from setting all of the fairies free.
+When Arusu releases all of the fairies, the grand master punishes Sheila and Eva for their failure to keep Arusu under control.